Visiting Forest Den safely

 - Adequate water, food and emergency supplies.
 Carry at least 7 litres of water per person per day and enough emergency food and water for at least a week in case of stranding.

 - Complete first-aid kit.
 Remember to include sun and insect protection in your kit.

 - Extra fuel and vehicle repairs.
 Frequent low gear and four-wheel-drive travel will use fuel more quickly on park drives.
-You should also bring a vehicle repairs kit, spare tyres, oil and engine coolant.
+You should also bring spare tyres, oil and engine coolant and vehicle recovery gear.